Payyavula Keshav

 Payyavula Keshav (born 14 May 1965) is a member of the Legislative Assembly of the Indian state of Andhra Pradesh representing the Uravakonda constituency of Anantapur.
 He is associated with the Telugu Desam Party and contested as an MLA six times from Uravakonda Assembly Constituency in the Rayalaseema region of Andhra Pradesh.

+He is currently serving as the cabinet minister in the Government of Andhra Pradesh.

 Early life and education

 Keshav was born into a landlord family that owned more than 2000 acres till the land ceiling laws were enforced in independent India.
 His family was one of the richest in the Madras presidency.
 His father, Payyavula Venkata Narayana was elected as an MLA from Rayadurg constituency in 1975 and also served as the DCC President of the Indian National Congress party in Ananthapuram district.
 The family traditionally relied on agriculture as their main occupation.
-He was the youngest son of his parents who had 2 sons and 5 daughters.
+He was the younger son of his parents who had 2 sons and 5 daughters.

 Keshav attended a local government school up to 10th grade and attended the Sri Sathya Sai School in Puttaparthi for 11th and 12th grades.
 Later, he joined the Bhadruka College in Hyderabad for his bachelor's degree.
 After his bachelor's, Keshav finished his post graduate diploma in management from T.A.
 Pai Management Institute, Manipal University, in 1987 at the age of 22.

 Keshav is married to Ms Hemalatha and is blessed with two sons, Vikram Simha and Vijay Simha.